 Microcontroller Selection

-Table 6 below summarizes and compares the important aspects of the microcontrollers discussed above.
+Error!
+Reference source not found. below summarizes and compares the important aspects of the microcontrollers discussed above.
 The Table shows various parameters as well as the quantity of the peripherals in the microcontrollers important for the project.
 The parameters given in the table are for when the microcontrollers are operating at their maximum performance level.